-To the Santa Barbara County Treasurer's Oversight Committee and the Honorable Board of Supervisors County of Santa Barbara, California
+To the Santa Barbara Treasurer's Oversight Committee, and The Board of Supervisors County of Santa Barbara, California

-We have examined the Santa Barbara County Treasurer's compliance with the Treasury Oversight Committee provisions contained in §27130-27137 of the California Government Code for the fiscal year ended June 30, 2012.
-Treasury's management is responsible for the compliance with those requirements.
-Our responsibility is to express an opinion on the Santa Barbara County Treasurer's compliance based on our examination.
+We have examined management's assertion included in the management representation letter dated September 15, 2014 that the Treasurer's Investment Pool of the County of Santa Barbara (the County) complied with the provisions of the California Government Code and the County's Investment Policy during the fiscal year ended June 30, 2014.
+Management is responsible for the County's compliance with those requirements.
+Our responsibility is to express an opinion on management's assertion about the County's compliance based on our examination.

-Our examination was made in accordance with standards applicable to attestation engagements contained in Government Auditing Standards, issued by the Comptroller General of the United States and, accordingly, included examining, on a test basis, evidence about Treasury management's compliance and performing such other procedures as we considered necessary in the circumstances.
+Our examination was conducted in accordance with attestation standards established by the American Institute of Certified Public Accountants and, accordingly, included examining, on a test basis, evidence about the County's compliance with those those requirements and performing such other procedures as we considered necessary in the circumstances.
 We believe that our examination provides a reasonable basis for our opinion.
-Our examination does not provide a legal determination on compliance with specified requirements.
+Our examination does not provide a legal determination of the County's compliance with specified requirements.